Mukhtar al-Thaqafi: Overthrow of the Zubayrid governor

 After his release Mukhtar resumed his revolutionary activities.
 The Tawwabin were defeated by the Umayyads at the Battle of Ayn al-Warda in January 685, and most of the pro-Alid Kufans shifted allegiance to Mukhtar.
 Ibn al-Zubayr replaced Ibn Yazid with Abd Allah ibn Muti as governor to contain the expected agitation but to no avail.
 Mukhtar and his followers planned to overthrow the governor and seize control of Kufa on Thursday, 19 October 685.
-On the evening of 17 October Mukhtar's men clashed with government forces.
+On the evening of 17 October Mukhtar's men clashed with Zubayrid forces.
 Mukhtar signaled an early declaration of revolt to his troops by lighting fires.
-By the evening of Wednesday, 18 October, the government's forces were defeated.
+By the evening of Wednesday, 18 October, the Zubayrid forces were defeated.
 Ibn Muti went into hiding and later, with help from Mukhtar, escaped to Basra.
 The next morning, Mukhtar received allegiance from Kufans in the mosque on the basis of "Book of God, Sunnah of the Prophet, revenge for the Prophet's family, defence of the weak and war on sinners".

 Rule over Iraq

 Mukhtar controlled much of Iraq from October 685 until the end of 686.

 Support for Mukhtar's revolt came from two divergent groups: the Arab tribal nobility and the mawali.
 At first, he attempted to reconcile their differences and appease both.
 Most government positions, including the governorships of Mosul and al-Mada'in, were awarded to Arabs.
 Mawali, hitherto treated as lower-grade citizens, were entitled to war booty and army salaries and allowed to ride horses.
 He announced that any mawali slaves who joined him would be freed, resulting in increased support from this group.
 His personal guard was also staffed by mawali led by Abu Amra Kaysan.
-Nobles, however, were disturbed by his policies toward the mawali.
+The Arab tribal nobility, however, were disturbed by his policies toward the mawali.
 At this stage he controlled most of Iraq and its dependencies including Arminiya, Adharbayjan, Jibal and parts of the Jazira (Upper Mesopotamia).
 Efforts by his supporters to take Basra, which was under Zubayrid control, did not succeed.
-By then Abd al-Malik ibn Marwan had taken reigns of the Umayyad power in Syria and was struggling to regain control of the lost provinces.
+By then Abd al-Malik ibn Marwan had taken the reigns of Umayyad power in Syria and was attempting to regain control of the lost provinces.